 But the issue that plagued him was the continued growth of the communist movement in Thailand, as the Communist Party expanded its influence.
 This led to accusations that Kukrit was being too soft, that he was “allowing communists to roam the country”.
 In reaction, right-wing groups began forming around the country, with support from hardliners in the military.
 Vocational students were recruited to break up labour demonstrations and strikes.
 The fear of the left only increased dramatically when Saigon and Phnom Penh fell to communist forces in 1975.
 This culminated with the army chief forcing Kukrit to dissolve parliament after he attempted to bring a socialist party into his government’s coalition.

-The new election saw Kukrit’s party defeated at the polls — the prime minister lost his own seat in Bangkok —but his brother, Seni Pramoj, took the Democratic Party to a victory.
+The new election saw Kukrit’s party defeated at the polls — the prime minister lost his own seat in Bangkok —but his brother, Seni Pramoj, returned to power after the Democrat Party emerged victorious.
 Seni followed Kukrit’s policies and implemented a similar agenda, but this only led to the Democrats also being called ‘communists’.
 The state of chaos continued.

 Thanom had been in exile since the the 1973 uprising forced him to resign.
 Now he came back, wrapped in the robes of a monk.
 “I return here as a sick man”, he said.
 “All I wish for is to die in my native country.”
-Thanom was ordained at Wat Boworniwet.
-This immediately sparked massive protests from those who were against Thanom returning, for the memories of October 6th, 1973 still ran deep.
-Eventually, the protests began intensifying.
-Parliament voted to block Thanom’s return, but Seni was powerless to actually implement the act.
-Adding to the confusion, Seni attempted to resign in parliament, but this was not accepted.
+Seni’s government granted permission for Thanom to return, and the ex-dictator was ordained at Wat Boworniwet.
+Thanom further explained that his elderly father was ill and he was becoming a monk at the wishes of his father.

 The situation continued to escalate.
 Two activists protesting the return of Thanom were found dead and hung to a wall.
-Students protesting at Thammasat University dramatised this event with a mock hanging, images of which were published in newspapers.
+Students protesting at Thammasat University dramatized this event with a mock hanging, images of which were published in newspapers.

-Finally, on 6 October, the military, police and the various rightist groups moved on Thammasat.
+Finally, on 6 October, the military, police and the rightist groups moved on Thammasat.
 Blocking all the exits, the forces besieged the university and began shooting bullets, rockets and even anti-tank missiles.
 Forcing their way into the university, the students were rounded up, made to strip to the waist and were then beaten and tortured.
 Those who tried to escape were lynched, raped and even burned alive.
 In all, 43 students were killed, with 3000 arrested on that day and another 5000 later arrested.